AKushWarrior/steel_crypt/README.md

 * I've now added almost every algorithm from PointyCastle, so every algorithm requires extensive implementation work.
 Bear with me!
 * I need your input!
 What algorithms and features would you like to see here?
 That leads me to...
 * Please file feature requests, clarifications, and bugs at the [issue tracker][tracker].
-* I'm busy, so file a PR for new features if possible...

 [tracker]: https://github.com/AKushWarrior/steel_crypt/issues